VicidominiLab/BrightEyes-MCS/README.md

 ```

 The NI drivers and FPGA firmware used for physical acquisition remain separate
 from the PyPI package.
+Firmware may be fetched with the profile editor described
-Follow the hardware setup instructions in the project
+above; follow the hardware setup instructions in the project Wiki for the NI
-Wiki after installing the application.
+drivers and hardware configuration.

 ## Compiled Extensions